Accepting online and in-person consultation | (416)-708-8894 | support@holisticaretrauma.com | 4257 Sherwoodtowne Blvd, Suite 200, Mississauga, ON

 The Turning Point

 A psychology course opened the door.
-For over fifteen years, I worked with many practitioners.
+For over seventeen years, I worked with many practitioners.
 Good therapy gave me language and skills, and, at crucial moments, it saved my life.

 03